 Adequate attic insulation is crucial.
 Heat rises, making the attic a key area for heat loss.
 Proper insulation here significantly reduces energy loss and maintains a comfortable temperature throughout the house.

 Insulating exterior walls ensures the retention of desired indoor temperatures.
 There are various insulation materials available, each with specific benefits, catering to diverse structural needs and preferences.

 Roof insulation contributes significantly to energy efficiency.
 It helps control heat gain during hot seasons and prevents heat loss in colder months, making it a crucial aspect of overall home insulation strategies.

 Choosing the Right Insulation

-According to the North American Insulation Manufacturers Association (NAIMA), up to 90% of single-family homes in the U.S. are not insulated sufficiently, so chances are that your house might be one of those homes built prior to 1960 which had insulation deficiencies.
+According to the North American Insulation Manufacturers Association (NAIMA), up to 90% of single-family homes in the U.S. are not insulated sufficiently, so chances are that your house might be one of those homes built before 1960 that had insulation deficiencies.

 How Spray Foam Works

 Spray foam insulates and air seals wherever it is applied.
-There are two types of spray foam insulation, open and closed cell.
+There are two types of spray foam insulation: open and closed cells.

-Closed-cell has the highest R-value available so it is ideal for exterior and interior applications.
-To add, it is recognized as a flood-resistant material by the Federal Emergency Management Agency (FEMA).
+Closed-cell has the highest R-value available, which is ideal for exterior and interior applications.
+In addition, it is recognized as a flood-resistant material by the Federal Emergency Management Agency (FEMA).

 Closed-cell foam insulation has many advantages over other types of insulation, including application at very low temperatures.